Growing and Learning Together Lifestyle Statement

+Greenville University is a community in the Wesleyan Holiness tradition, affiliated with the Free Methodist denomination, where individuals join together to further their academic achievement, personal development, and spiritual growth.
+Together we seek to honor Christ by integrating faith and learning while our hearts and lives reflect mature Christian practice.
 This statement explains the principles and the expectations that help us live together and meet institutional objectives.
 We acknowledge that it is impossible to create expectations that fully satisfy every member.
 Nevertheless, certain expectations bring order to community life.
-When individuals join Greenville College, they freely and willingly choose to take upon themselves the responsibilities outlined in this statement.
+When individuals join Greenville University, they freely and willingly choose to take upon themselves the responsibilities outlined in this statement.

 In recognition of this privilege, we place great value on the quality of relationships in our community.
 We acknowledge that we live in a fellowship where we depend on and are accountable to one another.
-The New Testament word for fellowship is KOINONIA.
-It is translated as PARTAKER, COMMUNION, COMMUNICATION, CONTRIBUTION, DISTRIBUTION.
-Members, therefore, are encouraged to seek as many opportunities as possible to demonstrate KOINONIA.
+The New Testament word for fellowship is koinonia.
+It is translated as partaker, communion, communication, contribution, distribution.
+Members, therefore, are encouraged to seek as many opportunities as possible to demonstrate koinonia.

 Within our community the greatest expression of fellowship and the highest principle for relationships is love.
 As Scripture states:

 “We should love one another.
 This is how we know what love is: Jesus Christ laid down His life for us.
 And we ought to lay down our lives for our brothers…let us not love with words or tongue, but with actions as in truth.
 Since God so loved us, we ought to love one another.
-Whoever loves God must also love his brothers.”
-(1John 3:11-16, 18; 4:11, 21 NIV)
+Whoever loves God must also love his brothers” (1 John 3:11-16, 18; 4:11, 21 NIV).

 In order for growth to occur, we have identified the following specific expressions of love among the most desirable in our relationships.